luckhiem/selenium-java-automation/README.md

 ```

 In some concrete cases, using `Soft Assertions` to collects all assertion errors instead of stopping at the first one.
-The instance of `Soft Assertion` always created in before step of each scenario (Please check `test.java.step_defs.CustomHook`) and stored by `Scenario.currentContext()`.
+The instance of `Soft Assertion` always created in before step of each scenario (Please check `test.java.stepDefinitions.config.CustomHook`) and stored by `Scenario.currentContext()`.
 Just call it:
 ```
 SoftAssertions softly = currentContext().get("Assertion", SoftAssertions.class);
 softly.assertThat(...)